NHDNUG/nhdnug.github.io/_posts/2019-03-21-akka-dot-net-and-the-actor-model.md

 But let's face it: even with nice tools like the TPL and async / await, multi-threaded concurrent programming has typically been a bottomless pit of despair, Heisenbugs, and lessons learned the hard way.

 None of this is true with Akka.NET and the actor model: a powerful programming methodology that makes building concurrent applications easy, fun, and much more powerful than what we had before.

+Aaron's slide deck on [Akka.NET and the Actor Model](https://www.slideshare.net/petabridge/akkanet-concurrency-without-the-pain-138474721) is now available.